bos-cli-rs/bos-cli-rs/README.md

-# bos CLI
+# BOS CLI

-Command line utility helps to develop widgets for [near.social](https://near.social) by allowing developers to use standard developer tools like their best code editor and standard tools for source code version control, and then deploy their widgets to SocialDB in one command.
+Command line utility helps to develop components for [NEAR Blockchain Operating System](https://near.org/blog/near-announces-the-blockchain-operating-system/) by allowing developers to use standard developer tools like their best code editor and standard tools for source code version control, and then deploy their components to SocialDB in one command.

 Currently, only two groups of commands are implemented:

-- components           -   Working with components (Download, Deploy, etc.)
+- `components`           -   Working with components (Download, Deploy, etc.)
-- storage-management   -   Storage management: deposit, withdrawal, balance review
+- `storage-management`   -   Storage management: deposit, withdrawal, balance review

 ### components  -   Working with components (Download, Deploy, etc.)

-- `deploy` allows you to upload/publish widgets from your local `./src` folder to near.social account.
+- `deploy` allows you to upload/publish components from your local `./src` folder to near.social account.
-- `download` allows you to download the existing widgets from any near.social account to the local `./src` folder.
+- `download` allows you to download the existing components from any near.social account to the local `./src` folder.

 ### storage-management   -   Storage management: deposit, withdrawal, balance review

 - `view-balance` allows you to view the storage balance for an account.
 - `deposit` allows you to make a storage deposit for the account.
 - `withdraw` allows you to make a withdraw a deposit from storage for an account ID.

-This tools is in its early stage.
-More commands are still on the way, see the [issues tracker](https://github.com/FroVolod/near-social/issues) and propose more features there.
+More commands are still on the way, see the [issues tracker](https://github.com/FroVolod/bos-cli-rs/issues) and propose more features there.
-Yet, NEAR GigsBoard uses this CLI in production for Continuous Delivery (CD) setup, check it out [here](https://github.com/near/devgigsboard-widgets/blob/69fb12cf2fb62d14db6911661bac77cdc969a8b4/.github/workflows/release.yml).

-Watch an early intro screencast tour [here](https://www.loom.com/share/8b6c3509eb61498b8bffbe65a625616d).

 ## Install

 ### From Binaries

 The [release page](https://github.com/FroVolod/bos-cli-rs/releases) includes precompiled binaries for Linux, macOS and Windows.

 ### From Source